Welcome To HILLS COFFEE LAB

 Sensory Evaluation in Quality Control

-This 2-day, live class continues the development of coffee-centric quality evaluation skills by introducing the main sensory tools and testing methods used by large food & beverage companies around the world to standardize and unify their production Flavor and quality context is a trained, practiced, and continually evaluated skill.
-This class works to build this context using sensory reference standards and sensory evaluation techniques.
-Participants will develop skills to define what quality means in their company and recognize acceptable and unacceptable flavors Who is it for?
-Coffee people working in procurement, green coffee buying and quality assurance, product development and inventory management.
-Anyone who need to understand how to apply professional quality control testing to coffee
+This 2-day, live class continues the development of coffee-centric quality evaluation skills by introducing the main sensory tools and testing methods used by large food & beverage companies around the world to standardize and unify their production.
+Flavor and quality context is a trained, practiced, and continually evaluated skill.

 Learning CQI Flavor Standards

 This is a 1-day, live class that is designed to introduce the CQI Flavor standards.
-Providing a basic understanding of how the senses of taste and smell function The attendee will learn how to prepare and recognize CQI Flavor Standards Who is it for?
-Any Q Arabica or Q Robusta Grader wanting to practice for their annual Flavor Calibration.
-Any person wanting to learn or experience CQI Flavor Standards.
+Providing a basic understanding of how the senses of taste and smell function.
+The attendee will learn how to prepare and recognize CQI Flavor Standards.
+Who is it for?
+Any Q Arabica or Q Robusta Grader.

 Understanding Taste & Flavor

-This 1-day, live class enables the attendee to develop a basic understanding the human gustatory system and its role in the coffee evaluation process.
+This 1-day, live class enables the attendee to develop a basic understanding of the human gustatory system and its role in the coffee evaluation process.
 This interactive class will introduce the attendee to the basic functionality and components of the human gustatory system.
-This knowledge of the functioning of the human gustatory system will then be applied to both a calibration set of aqueous solutions and to coffee samples They will understand how subtle changes in taste modality perceptions can have a significant impact on the final assessment of a coffee's quality.
-Who is it for?
-Novice coffee people who want to understand how their senses work and build skills to help them excel in quality evaluation

 Introduction to CQI Cupping

 This 2-day, live class teaches all new coffee people how to set up a cupping and evaluate coffee consistently with CQI’s best practices and protocols for Q graders.
-Attendees will learn the fundamental mechanics of olfaction (Fragrance & Aroma), gustation (Flavor & Aftertaste), taction (Body & Mouthfeel) and aroma memory recall.
-They will apply these fundamental mechanics while learning how to compare and describe coffee attributes.
-Who is it for: New coffee people, novice cuppers, or even coffee enthusiasts looking to better understand coffee flavor and how quality is professionally evaluated.
+Attendees will learn the fundamental mechanics of olfaction, gustation, taction and aroma memory recall.

 Feel free to ask anything